Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant dynamics from channel ensembles

 The dynamical map parameters are uniformly sampled (again restricting to complete positivity) and the eigenvalues of the non-phase-covariant ensemble are plotted on the right panels of Figures 6 and 7.
+Notice for these maps phase of the complex eigenvalues depends not only on $\theta$ but also $\lambda_{1}$ and $\lambda_{2}$.

-This simple breaking of phase covariance introduces additional structure seen in Figure 6 (right), several of which match those in Figure 1 of the slightly more general treatment of \cite{Bruzda:2009}.
+Even with this simple breaking of phase covariance, additional structures may seen in Figure 6 (right), several of which match those in Figure 1 of the slightly more general treatment of \cite{Bruzda:2009}.
 For example, there is agreement in the empty parts of the plane, and the apparent `repulsion' of the points away from the real axis.
 Note also that a significant number of $\mu_{\pm}$ eigenvalues become real when phase covariance is broken.
+As we have used the same number of total points in each panel, the density of points off the real axis on the right panel is lower than on the left, and we have plotted the real $\lambda_3$ eigenvalues in the foreground.